CSCfi/csc-user-guide/docs/apps/zonation.md

 1. Log in to [Puhti web interface](https://puhti.csc.fi).
 2. Open [Desktop app](../computing/webinterface/desktop.md).
-3. After launcing the Desktop, double-click Zonation icon.
+3. After launching the Desktop, double-click Zonation icon.

 ### Example

-Here is an example with the Zonation tutorial data .
+Here is an example with the Zonation tutorial data.